 Step-by-step Guide on Implementing DCA

-Dollar-Cost Averaging (DCA) is an effective strategy to manage market volatility.
-Here's a concise guide to implementing DCA for a more secure financial future.
+Dollar-Cost Averaging (DCA) is a proven strategy to handle market volatility and smooth out investment risks.
+Here's a concise guide to applying DCA effectively, allowing you to grow your portfolio steadily and work toward a more secure financial future.

 1. Set Goals: Define financial objectives and your regular investment amount.